-If you’re purchasing the Mini because it is cheaper than the other models, then we recommend that you spend a few extra dollars to buy the Prime.
+If you’re purchasing the Mini because it is cheaper than the other models, we recommend you spend a few extra dollars to buy the Prime.

-Bottom line, the Mini is best used as a supplemental device for those on the go.
-Best if you’re eager to stow a massage gun when you’re heading to the gym, office, or as a carry-on when you fly.
+The bottom line is that the Mini is best used as a supplemental device for those on the go.
+Best if you’re eager to stow a massage gun when you’re heading to the gym, or office, or as a carry-on when you fly.
 For traveling, then the Mini is a fantastic option.

 Other Therabody Products

-Under the Therabody brand they sell a series of CBD products under the name TheraOne.
-TheraOne is available in topical oils, lotions, and balms, as well as in an ingestible form.
+Under the Therabody brand, they sell a series of CBD products under the name TheraOne.
+TheraOne is available in topical oils, lotions, and balms and in an ingestible form.

 They also sell a smart foam roller they call the Wave Roller.
 It’s one of the smartest foam rollers available since it’s equipped with five intensity settings that can be controlled via Bluetooth from the brand-labeled app.